 The Division for Student Affairs enhances growth of Southeastern students and fosters pride in the institution through the provision of superior campus services, meaningful opportunities for student development, and maintenance of a safe campus.
 The Division for Student Affairs oversees several services and programs as follows:

 Southeastern Louisiana University, in pursuit of its educational mission, seeks to teach students citizenship, to value others and respect community.
 The University affirms that students, upon enrollment, do not lose the rights of, nor are they exempt from, fulfilling the obligations and duties of citizens.
 Students have the responsibility to familiarize themselves with the Student Code of Conduct and the University policies including, but not limited to, those pertaining to harassment, computer use, academic dishonesty, and traffic regulations.
-Students are expected to conduct themselves in a manner which supports the education mission and functions of the University, as well as to comply with all federal, state, and local laws, and all applicable University policies.
+Students are expected to conduct themselves in a manner which supports the educational mission and functions of the University, as well as to comply with all federal, state, and local laws, and all applicable University policies.

 The following sanctions shall be effective at all universities under the jurisdiction of the University of Louisiana System: